hamzasaleh1/Car_Accidents_Analysis-/README.md

    - Unsafe lane changes and lack of distancing are the leading causes of accidents.
    - "Y Shape" junctions are the most dangerous, requiring infrastructure improvements.

+  You can explore my Dashboard on this link : https://public.tableau.com/app/profile/hamza.saleh/viz/caraccidents_17400745330480/Story1

 ---